 Certain services made available via TNScientific.com are delivered by third party sites and organizations.
-By using any product, service or functionality originating from the TNScientific.com domain, you hereby acknowledge and consent that TN Scientific may share such information and data with any third party with whom TN Scientific has a contractual relationship to provide the requested product, service or functionality on behalf of TNScientific.com users and customers.
+By using any product, service, or functionality originating from the Site, you hereby acknowledge and consent that TN Scientific may share such information and data with any third party with whom TN Scientific has a contractual relationship to provide the requested product, service, or functionality on behalf of the Site’s users and customers.

 No Unlawful or Prohibited Use/Intellectual Property

-You are granted a non-exclusive, non-transferable, revocable license to access and use TNScientific.com strictly in accordance with these terms of use.
-As a condition of your use of the Site, you warrant to TN Scientific that you will not use the Site for any purpose that is unlawful or prohibited by these Terms.
+You are granted a non-exclusive, non-transferable, revocable license to access and use the Site strictly in accordance with these Terms.
+As a condition of your use of the Site, you warrant to TN Scientific that you will not use the Site for any purpose that is unlawful or prohibited by these Terms or any applicable law within any jurisdiction of the United States.
 You may not use the Site in any manner which could damage, disable, overburden, or impair the Site or interfere with any other party's use and enjoyment of the Site.
 You may not obtain or attempt to obtain any materials or information through any means not intentionally made available or provided for through the Site.

-All content included as part of the Service, such as text, graphics, logos, images, as well as the compilation thereof, and any software used on the Site, is the property of TN Scientific or its suppliers and protected by copyright and other laws that protect intellectual property and proprietary rights.
-You agree to observe and abide by all copyright and other proprietary notices, legends or other restrictions contained in any such content and will not make any changes thereto.
+All content included as part of the Service, such as text, graphics, logos, images, as well as the compilation thereof, and any software used on the Site, is the property of TN Scientific or its suppliers and protected by intellectual property laws both within the United States and internationally, as applicable.
+You agree to observe and abide by all intellectual property and other proprietary notices, legends, or other restrictions contained in any such content and will not make any changes thereto.

 You will not modify, publish, transmit, reverse engineer, participate in the transfer or sale, create derivative works, or in any way exploit any of the content, in whole or in part, found on the Site.
 TN Scientific content is not for resale.
-Your use of the Site does not entitle you to make any unauthorized use of any protected content, and in particular you will not delete or alter any proprietary rights or attribution notices in any content.
-You will use protected content solely for your personal use, and will make no other use of the content without the express written permission of TN Scientific and the copyright owner.
+Your use of the Site does not entitle you to make any unauthorized use of any protected content, and in particular you may not delete or alter any information of any kind related to any intellectual property or in any content.
+You will use protected content solely for your personal use and will make no other use of the content without the express written permission of TN Scientific and the intellectual property owner, as applicable.
 You agree that you do not acquire any ownership rights in any protected content.
 We do not grant you any licenses, express or implied, to the intellectual property of TN Scientific or our licensors except as expressly authorized by these Terms.

 Third Party Accounts

 You will be able to connect your TN Scientific account to third party accounts.
-By connecting your TN Scientific account to your third party account, you acknowledge and agree that you are consenting to the continuous release of information about you to others (in accordance with your privacy settings on those third party sites).
+By connecting your TN Scientific account to your third-party account, you acknowledge and agree that you are consenting to the continuous release of information about you to others (in accordance with your privacy settings on those third-party sites).
 If you do not want information about you to be shared in this manner, do not use this feature.

 International Users

-The Service is controlled, operated and administered by TN Scientific from our offices within the USA.
-If you access the Service from a location outside the USA, you are responsible for compliance with all local laws.
-You agree that you will not use the TN Scientific Content accessed through TNScientific.com in any country or in any manner prohibited by any applicable laws, restrictions or regulations.
+TN Scientific and the Site are controlled, operated, and administered by TN Scientific from our offices within the United States.
+If you access the Service from a location outside the United States, you are responsible for compliance with all local laws.
+You agree that you will not use the TN Scientific’s content accessed through the Site in any country or in any manner prohibited by any applicable laws, restrictions, or regulations.

 Indemnification